mmbman/Katagiri/1984-05-16-Awakening-of-Faith-Talk-10.md

 [...]

 Yes.
 You feel hungry, even though you are in a dark room where you cannot see the sun, where you cannot see anything, you cannot think anything, but you still feel time, because when you feel hungry, it’s time to have a meal, so-called lunch, dinner, et cetera.
-But that is physical body, just physical body is just a physical body, you know, just working.
+But that is the physical body.
+The physical body is just the physical body, you know, just working.
 But who knows you are hungry?
-Who knows you are hungry?

-[...]

-You do, yes.
+**Someone:** You do.

-[...]
+**Katagiri Roshi:** You do.
+Yes.

+**Someone:** Mind.
-Mind.
-Yes, consciousness, discriminating mind, anyway knowledge, you are hungry.

-So, even though you are always in a dark room, still you can know the time, because change of mind.
+**Katagiri Roshi:** Mind!
+Yes, consciousness, discriminating mind, knows that you are hungry.
+So, even though you are always in a dark room, still you can know time, because [of the] change of mind.

 **Someone:** Is that a source of time?

 **Katagiri Roshi:** No, no, not source.
-I am talking about how, what is time, what is time like?
-It has its own source, or substance, or it doesn’t have a source?
-If it doesn’t have a source, how is a time produced?
-Do you understand?
-So, that’s why I am talking about this one.
+I am talking about what is time like.
+Does it have its own source, or substance, or doesn’t it have a source?
+If it doesn’t have a source, how is the time produced?
+That’s why I am talking about this.

 But if you faint – what’s happening?
-What happens if you faint?
-Hmm?

 **Someone:** Time disappears.

 **Katagiri Roshi:** Disappears.
 Right.
 Don’t you think so?
 If you faint, time disappears.
-Your time disappears.
-What do [I] mean, time disappears?
+Your time disappears; what do [I] mean, time disappears?

 **Someone:** You have no recollection of time?